mikabohinen/nvim-nix/README.md

 # nvim-nix

 This is my personal Neovim configuration.
-I'm sharing it not because I think everyone should use it exactly as-is, but because I've spent a lot of time thinking through the principles behind editor configuration, and I think the approach might be useful to others.

-The basic idea is this: most modern Neovim configs try to turn your editor into an all-purpose IDE by adding dozens of plugins and abstractions.
-There is no grander plan behind it than the fact that it needs to appeal to as many people as possible.
+The basic idea behind it is this: most modern Neovim configs try to turn your editor into an all-purpose IDE by adding dozens of plugins and abstractions.
+There is no grand plan behind it other than needing to appeal to as many people as possible.
+As a consequence you end up with a tool that works ok for most people, but not great.

 In this config I do the opposite.
 Everything needs to justify its existence against the philosophy I have outlined below.
+By doing this I'm aiming to create a PDE (personal development environment) that builds on top of (Neo)vim's existing capabilities rather than replace them with plugin abstractions.

 If you like this approach, you should fork this repository and adapt it to your own needs.
 Remove the Lisp stuff if you don't write Lisp.
 Add Rust support if